mahlas-network/mahlas-network.github.io/parts/uncategorized/newMahlas.md

   * Extra Time ?
 If so how much ?
   * Assignment Time Estimation Protocol
     * X number of people is asked to estimate the assignments time cost.
+* Budget
+  * Budget Estimation Protocol
+    * X number of people is asked to estimate the assignments budget.
 * Creator selection system
   * (PE) Prioritizing experienced member may - Lower the risk of assignment failure
   * (PI) Prioritizing inexperienced member may - Develop new members